Get affordable access to birth control prescriptions online

 What if I don’t have insurance?

-Even without insurance, there are still many low-cost generic birth control pill options that range from $7-$50 per one-month supply.
+Without insurance, many low-cost generic birth control pill options range from $7-$50 per one-month supply.

 How do refills work?